girish-gowda/Competative-Coding-Practice/README.md

 Output

 Output one integer — the amount of dollars that the soldier must borrow from his friend.
 If he doesn't have to borrow money, output 0.

+***17. Elephant-617A***

+Input

+The first line of the input contains an integer x (1 ≤ x ≤ 1 000 000) — The coordinate of the friend's house.

+Output

+Print the minimum number of steps that elephant needs to make to get from point 0 to point x.